Giant Triton Facts

 Yet, the sheer size of its amazing shell isn’t the only visually impressive characteristic of its protective covering.
 That holds true due to the fascinating design of this natural defensive structure.
 Evolution blessed it with a marvelous spindle-shaped appearance.

 The exact coloring of this also varies quite significantly between individual specimens of the unique animal.
 The basic pattern consists of varying shades of white and a yellowish-brown.
-However, the precise combination remains unique to each example of Giant Triton.
+The precise combination, however, remains unique to each example of Giant Triton.

 - Kingdom: Animalia